CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_11/Project_Exercise/hints.md

 * Are there any helpful logs for the app?
   * Again in the Azure Portal, take a look in the "Log Stream" page (*not* the "Logs" page) of the Monitoring section; you may need to be patient or hit your app a few times if the logs don't initially load, but if the app is erroring then you should see issues here.
 * Check that your environment variables look correct; the "Configuration" page for your app should contain all of the necessary environment variables that you need to set in your .env file locally
 * If you don't see any of the above, it's worth checking if you're looking at the right place!
-Does the URL your currently at match the URL that you app service should be hosted at?
+Does the URL you're currently at match the URL that you app service should be hosted at?
 If not, take a look at the hint for errors _after_ GitHub redirects have happened
 </details>

 <details markdown="1">